siwest/sfly_challenge/README.md

 ### Assumptions about the Problem:

 - We don't know how much input data we need to generate.
 The function GenEvents called in main() has the keyword argument 'number_events' which can be set to generate a number of random events.
-- New Customer Update Rule: For simplicity, New or Update verbs are treated as the same create or update instruction.
-There's no check to ensure a record exists before it is updated.
-Some exception handling is needed.
+- For simplicity, there's no special handling of New or Update verbs.
+Whenever a CUSTOMER event occurs, it is added to the CUSTOMER event list for that customer.
+More data processing and some exception handling is needed to ensure updates to customer profiles occur in order.
+However, this special handling was not required to solve the stated problem.
 - We don't know how records will ultimately be sorted by future calling analytics functions, so we leave the event records categorized by customer_id and event type, but leave the records within these categories unsorted.
 - We don't know under what conditions we should join and ORDER event with a SITE_VISIT event.
 The timestamps of these can differ.
   - What is the acceptable range to for a site visit to result in an order?
 (SITE_VISIT event_time - ORDER event_time)